opensource-observer/oso/docs/docs/contribute/connect-data.md

   name: my-plugin

   # ${DOCKER_TAG} is automatically injected by the pipeline
-  # and will point to the latest build of the cloudquery plugin
+  # and will point to the latest build of the CloudQuery plugin
   path: "ghcr.io/opensource-observer/my-plugin:${DOCKER_TAG}"
   registry: "docker"
   version: "v0.0.1"